 The Simulation menu (Figure 14.5) is unique to the Simulation Module.
-It allows you to create a New Simulation, and Open,

-Re-Open, Close, Save, or Delete an existing Simulation.
+It allows you to create a New Simulation, and Open, Re-Open, Close, Simulation List..., Replace from Base..., Save, or Delete an existing Simulation.
 The Edit command opens the Simulation Period dialog box, while Info allows you to view the name, directory path, and user information for the current Simulation.
-You can also access Release Overrides for a Simulation.
+The Run Manager provides the user with the capability of computing multiple alternatives without having to manually compute each one separately.
+You can also access Overrides for alternatives within the Simulation.